 At St Mary’s, Religious Education promotes the message of Jesus and develops children’s understandings of living as a person of faith within the family, school, parish and the wider community.
 It permeates all aspects of the curriculum and school activities.

-The Religious Education program incorporates the Religious Education Frameworks (developed by the Catholic Education Office), which are supported by the To Know, Worship and Love texts (produced by the Archdiocese of Melbourne).
+The Religious Education program incorporates the Religious Education Frameworks (developed by Catholic Education Melbourne), which are supported by the To Know, Worship and Love texts (produced by the Archdiocese of Melbourne).
 The program aims to help children grow in relationship with God and supports the family as the primary educators in faith, building on the experiences of each child and integrating the dimensions of Religious Knowledge and Understanding; – Religious Reasoning and; – Responding and Personal & Communal Engagement.

 The seven Sacraments touch all the stages and all the important moments of Christian life: they give birth and increase healing and mission to the Christian’s life of faith.
 (Catechism of the Catholic Church 1210)